Fanatics/TechBlog/Authors/Igor-Lima/01-graphql-proof-of-concept/readme.md

 })
 ```

-In additional, we have to define a *query type* by using the same object [GraphQLObjectType](https://github.com/andimarek/graphql-java/blob/master/src/main/java/graphql/schema/GraphQLObjectType.java).
+In addition, we have to define a *query type* by using the same object [GraphQLObjectType](https://github.com/andimarek/graphql-java/blob/master/src/main/java/graphql/schema/GraphQLObjectType.java).
 The query type below defines a simple type to resolve a list of todos.

 ```js
 // https://github.com/igorlima/expressjs-graphql-server/blob/master/schema.js